top of page

 From Thebes

 Tjaroy writes to his son Butehamun from Nubia - "the wilds where I am abandoned in this far-off land" - about various family matters.
-He reassures them that he is doing quite well "with my boss and he does not neglect me".
-He also answers his son's question about some documents which had been caught in a rain storm.
+He assures him that he is getting on well "with my boss and he does not neglect me".
+He also answers his son's question about some documents that had been lost in a storm.

 Letter from Tjaroy's son